onnx/onnx/docs/Operators.md

       loss[n][d_1][d_2]...[d_k] = -input[n][c][d_1][d_2]...[d_k] * weight[c].

-  If "reduction" attribute is set to "none", the op's output will be the above loss with shape (N, d1, d2, ..., dk).
+  If "reduction" attribute is set to "none", the operator's output will be the above loss with shape (N, d1, d2, ..., dk).
   If "reduction" attribute is set to "mean" (the default attribute value), the output loss is (weight) averaged:

       mean(loss), if "weight" is not provided,